deleeuwblue/deleeuwblog/_posts/2023-3-13-Using-PrimeQA-For-NLP-Question-Answering.md

 ---
 Question Answering models are one of the mainstays of NLP.
 In this blog I demonstrate how to use the open-source project [PrimeQA](https://github.com/primeqa) to install a framework which indexes data, and provides a Q&A capability which can easy be incorporated into an application.

-In this blog you'll learn how to install primeQA and index a children's book available as public domain.

 ## What is PrimeQA?

 PrimeQA is a public open source repository that enables you to train state-of-the-art models for question answering (QA).
 PrimeQA can perform